-The VIN Foundation and Dr. Sophia Yin’s family created the Dr. Sophia Yin Memorial Fund as a way to honor Dr. Yin’s memory.
-Your donation to the Dr. Sophia Yin Memorial Fund will help support the VIN Foundation’s Vets4Vets® program helping colleagues facing the challenges that consumed Dr. Yin.
-Vets4Vets® provides peer-to-peer support for veterinarians, and includes Support4Support providing peer-to-peer support for support staff.
+Vets4Vets® provides peer-to-peer confidential support for veterinary students and veterinarians and includes Support4Support providing peer-to-peer support for support staff.
 If you or someone you know is feeling overwhelmed, Vets4Vets® is here to help.

 You may give to the Dr. Sophia Yin Memorial Fund through the fund’s give page.